Centraal Museum Utrecht

 • signatuur en datering m.o. (op tafelrand) (met verf): HTBrugghen fecit.i62i [HTB aaneen]

-More of the same motive
+More of the same motif

 historie, Mattheus (heilige), N.T.